 Population Health at RSPH dates back to April 1987 when the National Centre for Epidemiology and Population Health (NCEPH) was established, but has entered a new and exciting phase.
-Our School came together from related groups in 2012 and now includes all academic centres’ that focused on epidemiology and population health from across the College of Medicine, Biology and Environment.
+Our School came together from related groups in 2012 and now includes all academic centres’ that focused on epidemiology and population health from across the College of Health and Medicine.

 Here, we are committed to training the next generation of researchers and population health practitioners who will generate and translate knowledge into action thereby improving and sustaining the health of our population.